cassidyjames/cassidyjames.github.io/wishlist.md

 * [Threadless Tees and Tanks](https://threadless.com) **$10–30** - Men's Large

 * Short-sleeve tri-blend tees **$9-20** - Men's Large.
 Oatmeal, black, gray, or any bright/saturated colors.
 Crew or v-neck.
-Generally I like plain or simple patterns, and buttonless/pocket-less.
+Generally I like bright colors, plain or simple patterns, and buttonless/pocket-less.
 Old Navy is a good bet, but basically any place with men's clothes works!